tanyaweaver/python-dev-accelerator/_sources/lectures/day12/json_apis.txt

 .. rst-class:: left
 .. container::

-    Tonight, you'll do a
+    Later, you'll do a
-    :ref:`walkthrough of using a RESTful web service <rest_exercise>` to extend the data you built about apartment listings yesterday.
+    :ref:`walkthrough of using a RESTful web service <rest_exercise>` to extend the app you built to scrape health inspection data yesterday.

     As you do so, make note of how the information the web service provides you indicates what else you can do with the data you get back.

+    Are there other services you might add to your health inspection data app?